fexofenadine/gitfood/recipes/cheesypotatopockets.md

 > 1. Remove potatoes from the oven and cut them in half.
 With a spoon, scoop out the flesh and place it into a bowl.
 > 1. In the bowl add cheese, spring onions, mustard, salt, and pepper, and any additional/optional ingredients, mashing everything together.
 > 1. Fill the potato skins with the cheesy potato mixture and sprinkle some cheese on top.
-> 1. Bake at 180°C in the oven for 20 minutes or until golden and crispy on top.

 <img src="../images/logo_sm.png" width="40%" />